rstudio-education/r4ds-instructors/README.md

   - Each column can be processed independently (e.g., there's no need to choose the type of processing based on a "type" field in another column).
 - To *gather* data means to take N columns whose names are actually values and transform them into 2 columns where the first column holds the former column names and the second holds the values.
   - Use `gather(name, name, ..., key="key_name", value="value_name")` to transform the named columns into two columns with names `key_name` and `value_name`.
-- To *spread* data means to take two columns, the N values in the first of which identify the meanings of the values in the second, and create N+1 columns, one for each of teh distinct values in the first column.
+- To *spread* data means to take two columns, the N values in the first of which identify the meanings of the values in the second, and create N+1 columns, one for each of the distinct values in the first column.
   - Use `spread(key=first, value=second) to spread the values in `second` according to the keys in `first`.
 - To *separate* data means to split one column into multiple values.
   - Use `separate(name, into=c("first", "second", ...))` to separate the values in one column to create multiple new columns.